 Described by critics as a “truly inspiring and brilliant pianist...spellbinding in sensitivity and mastery of technique,” Nadia Shpachenko-Gottesman is best known for her irrepressible drive for excellence.
 Whether painting a wall, teaching a student, collaborating with other musicians, or interpreting new compositions, she won’t stop until every spark of potential has roared into flame.
 While this leads to her uniquely soulful interpretations of baroque, classical, and romantic music, Nadia directs a great deal of her energy at contemporary music, whose fresh ideas are most in need of deep and thoughtful interpretation.
 Her skill, imagination, and dedication allow her not only to perform these technically challenging pieces, but to bring out the emotion and nuance that is often lost in their novel structures, textures, and sound production techniques.
 Nadia’s process of extensive research in preparing pieces for performance has led also to a series of lecture-recitals that relate artistic and philosophical developments with musical ones, and explore the new ways in which composers and performers interact in today’s networked world.

 Nadia’s performances across North America, Europe and Asia include solo recitals at Carnegie Hall, Concertgebouw, and the Los Angeles County Museum of Art, a tour of Mexico with Orquesta de Baja California, and performances with the Kharkov Philharmonic and the Ukrainian National Symphony Orchestras.
 As a distinguished chamber musician, Nadia frequently collaborates with prominent artists, most recently including Emanuel Borok, Martin Chalifour, Kevin Fitz-Gerald, Maja Jasper, Genevieve Lee, Jerome Lowenthal, Marek Szpakiewicz, and the Biava String Quartet.
 An enthusiastic promoter of contemporary music, she has given world and national premieres of numerous piano, string piano and toy piano works by composers such as Elliott Carter, George Crumb, Tom Flaherty, Yury Ishchenko, Leon Kirchner, Dave Kopplin, James Matheson, Adam Schoenberg, Diego Vega, Iannis Xenakis, Peter Yates, and others.
-Her upcoming World Premieres CD “Woman at the New Piano: American Music of 2013” will be released internationally on the Reference Recordings label in November 2014, featuring four solo and two duet compositions (with pianist Genevieve Feiwen Lee) by Tom Flaherty, James Matheson, Adam Schoenberg, and Peter Yates.
+Her new World Premieres CD “Woman at the New Piano: American Music of 2013” was released worldwide on the Reference Recordings label in November 2014, featuring four solo and two duet compositions (with pianist Genevieve Feiwen Lee) by Tom Flaherty, James Matheson, Adam Schoenberg, and Peter Yates.

 Nadia Shpachenko is currently on the faculties of California State Polytechnic University, Pomona, Claremont Graduate University, and Montecito International Music Festival.
 In addition, she has recently served as visiting faculty at Pomona College, guest lecturer at the California Institute of the Arts, Artist in Residence at the University of Nevada Las Vegas, and Associate Faculty at the Sarasota International Music Festival.
 Winner of many international piano competitions, she frequently gives master classes and presents contemporary music workshops in conservatories and universities worldwide.
 Nadia completed her DMA and MM degrees at the University of Southern California, where she was awarded the title of Outstanding Graduate.
 Her principal teachers included John Perry, Victor Rosenbaum, and Victor Derevianko.